European-XFEL/xFrame/docs/experiments/SPB/getting_started.md

 !!! warning "Assumes xFrame is running on a Maxwell node"
 ## Install
-If you have not installed *xFrame* yet and only want to use it to acces SPB data do the following.
+If you have not installed *xFrame* yet and only want to use it to access SPB data do the following.

 1. Create a conda environment using the commands
 ```